-How to prepare yourself and your career for an AI-future?Behind the Scenes
+How to prepare yourself and your career for an AI-future?Artificial Intelligence

 The future is here.
 It’s time to rethink your position in the job market.
 It’s time to question your current career path, and consider if it would be wise to make a few changes.
 Bots and intelligent assistants / agents are on the rise, ready to disrupt and turn the job market on its head.
 Now, it has always been key in life to stay up-to-date, grow and develop yourself and your knowledge base.
 But now more than ever this is definitely true.